aspose-slides/Aspose.Slides-Documentation/php-java/developer-guide/manage-presentation/convert-presentation/convert-powerpoint/convert-ppt-to-pptx/_index.md

 type: docs
 weight: 20
 url: /php-java/convert-ppt-to-pptx/
-keywords: "Java Convert PPT to PPTX, PowerPoint PPT to PPTX "
+keywords: "PHP  Convert PPT to PPTX, PowerPoint PPT to PPTX "
 description: "Convert PowerPoint PPT to PPTX ."
 ---

 ## **Overview**

-This article explains how to convert PowerPoint Presentation in PPT format into PPTX format using Java and with online PPT to PPTX conversion app.
+This article explains how to convert PowerPoint Presentation in PPT format into PPTX format using PHP and with online PPT to PPTX conversion app.
 The following topic is covered.

 - Convert PPT to PPTX